ipspace/netlab/docs/dev/validation.md

 _netlab_ supports several shortcuts that make type definitions easier to create and read:

-* A data type definition that is a string is transformed into a dictionary with **type** key.
+* A data type definition that is a string is transformed into a dictionary with the **type** key.
 * A data type definition that is a list will match a list value.
 The value of the data type definition is used as the list of valid values.
 * A data type definition that is a dictionary without the **type** key will match a dictionary.
-Keys starting with '_' (data validation parameters) will be retained in the data type definition, all other keys will be transferred into `_keys` dictionary.
+Keys starting with '_' (data validation parameters) will be retained in the data type definition, and all other keys will be transferred into the `_keys` dictionary.

 **String example**